Henrikas-Kiupelis/timestar/API/v2/API.md

 Next, there will be a short description of the method, including:

-    what the method does; if there's any special behaviour it is necessarily described here;
+* what the method does; if there's any special behaviour it is necessarily described here;
-    when will the method fail, and what error response you can expect as a result; obvious failures, such as breaking the limitations of parameters or failing to provide requires ones are omitted;
+* when will the method fail, and what error response you can expect as a result; obvious failures, such as breaking the limitations of parameters or failing to provide required ones are omitted;
-    the structure/meaning of the returned value; this can be described in 1) if it makes sense to do so;
+* the structure/meaning of the returned value; this can be described in the first statement if it makes sense to do so